leonardomaccari/communityNetworkMonitor/docs/README.txt

 postgresql://scott:tiger@localhost:5432/mydatabase) logfile is the file where the daemon logs its activity.

+any .conf file in the conf/ folder will be parsed.
+Encryption is set up with a stanza like the following

+[encrypt]
+key = yourencryptionkeyhere

+the key will be used to encrypt data with AES.
+Note that if you have access to a db with encrypted entries, but you don't know the keys, you can still use it, all the encrypted entries are base64 encoded so you can query them in the db.
+You will not know the names of nodes, emails and people.

-each plugin will have its own configuration parameters.
+Each plugin will have its own configuration parameters.
 Ninux plugin configuration is not included, since it needs to connect to a db with user and password.
+Also people of FFWien, after a few weeks decided that the access to their json db has been limited to only authenticated people.
+FFWien can be accessed without credentials.
 An example, with some parameters shared by all the plugin follows (note that the plugin name must be the same as the config entry):

 [FFGraz]
 enable = True    # enable/disable the plugin